Thank you for reading our post, please rate this article at the end.

 3. Four Wheel Camper Hawk

-The basic thing you want to see when you buy a Four Wheel Camper, other than durability that I just mentioned, is that it’s simple and light.
+Other than the durability I mentioned, the basic thing you want to see when you buy a Four-Wheel Camper is that it’s light and straightforward.

-Those aren’t the most excitable items, but they’re very important when you’re out on the road.
+Those aren’t the most exciting items, but they are essential on the road.

-The dinette is very spacious and should help keep users comfortable while they eat, and the bed design basically included with the dinette is a sharp one and I think that’s a very nice simple design that they decided on.
+The dinette is very spacious and should help keep users comfortable while they eat.
+The bed design included with the dinette is sharp, and I think that’s a lovely, simple design they decided on.

-The storage in the Hawk has a lot of unique places to put things and gives you so much variety – it can almost be overwhelming with the different ideas of where to put different items.
+The storage in the Hawk has many unique places to put things and gives you so much variety—it can almost be overwhelming with the different ideas of where to put other items.

-For a practical customer who wants a simple design, this could be a really great choice.
-I’m interested in what Four Wheel Camper will do next because I think a lot of consumers appreciate their models and their designs.
+This could be an excellent choice for a practical customer who wants a simple design.
+I’m interested in what Four Wheel Camper will do next because many consumers appreciate their models and designs.

 Pros:

 The Hawk has high-quality workmanship.
-The interior definitely feels spacious – mostly due to the bed area and the dinette which is going to give you the space you need.
+The interior feels spacious, primarily due to the bed area and the dinette, which give you the space you need.

 Cons:

-The storage opportunities are a little bit confusing and all over the place.
+The storage opportunities are somewhat confusing and scattered.
 The windows in the dinette don’t do much and could be better served elsewhere.
 There’s also some concern over the positioning of the electrical systems.

 4. Northern Lite 8-11 EX Dry Bath

-Many individuals feel that the 8-11 is one of the best-arranged campers on the marketplace today.
-With that knowledge in mind; Northern Lite didn’t change much when building this model.
+Many individuals feel that the 8-11 is one of the best-arranged campers on the market today.
+With that knowledge in mind, Northern Lite didn’t change much when building this model.

-Although I do agree the convenience is there and that does add to this model, the bathroom doesn’t really feel like a traditional dry bath model.
-There was a lot Northern Lite could’ve done since they switched to a dry bath, but kind of failed to do so.
+Although I agree that the convenience is there, which adds to this model, the bathroom doesn’t feel like a traditional dry bath model.
+There was a lot Northern Lite could have done since switching to a dry bath, but they failed to do so.

-The camper itself is made from high-quality materials along with great build quality.
+The camper itself is made from high-quality materials and has excellent build quality.

-The interior has a gorgeous design and Northern Lite is correct when they think that they have a good layout here.
+The interior boasts a gorgeous design, and Northern Lite is correct in thinking they have a good layout.

-While this model does a few things right, I’m not sure it can really compete based on the level of price to some of its counterpoints.
+While this model does a few things right, I’m not sure it can compete based on the price level of some of its competitors.

-It’s a beautiful camper structurally and with the design, but depending on your tastes with the dry bath, it may not be exactly for you.
+It’s a beautiful camper structurally and with the design, but depending on your tastes, with the dry bath, it may not be precisely for you.

 Pros:

-The dry bath is a new feature that’s going to keep your bathroom floor and toilet area dry.
-The quality is extremely nice from top to bottom – and that goes along with some amazing interior design to make you feel right at home.
+The dry bath is a new feature that will keep your bathroom floor and toilet area dry.
+The quality is exceptionally nice from top to bottom, and that, along with some exceptional interior design, will make you feel right at home.

 Cons: